grecuandrei/java-backend-starter-impl/README.md

 - The Pageable interface from Spring Data JPA is used for this purpose.

 ## Authentication and Authorization
-- Basic authentication is implemented.
+- JWT authentication is implemented.
 - Role-based access control with roles such as USER and ADMIN.

 ## Error Handling